github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

 You can pass specific files or entire directories for RuboCop to check.
 In this tutorial, you'll run RuboCop on an entire directory.
 RuboCop only checks Ruby code.
 You'll need to add a Ruby file in your repository that contains errors for RuboCop to find.

-1. Navigate to the directory where your app is installed.
+1. On {% data variables.product.prodname_dotcom %}, navigate to the repository where your app is installed.
 2. Create a new file named `myfile.rb`.
 For more information, see "[AUTOTITLE](/repositories/working-with-files/managing-files/creating-new-files)."
 3. Add the following content to `myfile.rb`: